helloindustry/nathanpeterson.net/blog/posts/2012-05-12-quote-post.md

 title: "Quote post"
 ---

-<blockquote>Life is hard.
-But not nearly as heavy as we make it.</blockquote>
+> Life is hard.
+But not nearly as heavy as we make it.